zarzycki/ExTraTrack/README.md

 *** Functions associated with ET tracker are in ./functions
 *** Plotting scripts (if available) are in ./plotting-scripts

-A TC tracker (such as TempestExtremes or that used by GFDL) needs to be used to initialize TC tracks.
-This file will be shorthanded ${TCTRAJ} in this README.
+A TC tracker (such as TempestExtremes or that used by GFDL) needs to be used to generate/initialize TC tracks.
+This file will be shorthanded `${TCTRAJ}` in this README.

 Tracks *must* be post-processed to be in this text format